Healing beyond coping. Create Lasting change.

 8 phases of Emdr

-Here's a simplified explanation of the 8 phases of Eye Movement Desensitization and Reprocessing (EMDR):
+Here's a summary of the 8 phases of Eye Movement Desensitization and Reprocessing (EMDR):

 1. History-taking and Treatment Planning: We discuss your history and decide what specific memories, emotions, and physical sensations you want to work on.